grafana/mimir/docs/configuration/v1-guarantees.md

 - Metric relabeling in the distributor.
 - Scalable query-frontend (when using query-scheduler)
 - Querying store for series, labels APIs (`-querier.query-store-for-labels-enabled`)
-- Ingester: do not unregister from ring on shutdown (`-ingester.unregister-on-shutdown=false`)
 - Distributor: do not extend writes on unhealthy ingesters (`-distributor.extend-writes=false`)
 - Tenant Deletion in Purger, for blocks storage.
 - Query-frontend: query stats tracking (`-frontend.query-stats-enabled`)